chainwayxyz/citrea-docs/technical-specs/characteristics/block-production/mempool.md

 #### Configuration

-Citrea comes with a private mempool that is not queryable from an RPC endpoint.
-On the ordering, the priority is given based on the priority fee of the transaction by the sequencer.
+Citrea uses a private mempool, inaccessible via RPC, which prioritizes transactions based on their fee.

 Citrea mempool has custom [SubPools](https://reth.rs/docs/reth_transaction_pool/enum.SubPool.html#variants) that uses `reth-transaction-pool` architecture.
 Namely:
 - Queued: Includes transactions not ready to be included in the next block due to lack of funds, nonce, etc.